VAT Flat Rate Scheme for Ecommerce Sellers: Is It Worth It?

 The VAT Flat Rate Scheme (FRS) is a simplified way of working out how much VAT you pay HMRC.
 Instead of adding up the VAT on every sale and subtracting the VAT on every purchase, you pay a single flat percentage of your gross (VAT-inclusive) turnover and keep the difference.

 It sounds attractive, and for some small businesses it is.
-But changes to the rules — especially the "limited cost trader" category — mean it is now a poor fit for many ecommerce sellers.
-This guide explains how it works, who it suits, and how to tell whether it would actually save you money.
+But changes to the rules — especially the "limited cost trader" category — mean it's now a poor fit for many ecommerce sellers.
+In our experience the decision is rarely about simplicity and almost always about cash: this guide explains how FRS works, who it actually suits, and how to tell whether it would save you money or quietly eat into your profit.